WHAT NO ONE TELLS YOU ABOUT NIPPLE SHIELDS FOR BREASTFEEDING

 The result was often a poor milk supply and a baby with insufficient weight gain.

 WHEN IS IT OK TO USE TO USE NIPPLE SHIELDS WHEN BREASTFEEDING?

 There are several situations and conditions when a mom and baby can benefit from using a nipple shield for nursing.

 - A mom with flat nipples who can’t form a teat

 - Latch difficulty because a baby has a posterior suck.
 That means he doesn’t respond to the nipple until it is further back in his mouth.

 - Premature babies

 - Overabundant milk supply

-- Heard that everyone should have one
+- You heard that everyone should have one on hand.

 - A friend used one and said it helped her